neustar/oic-provisioning-tool/README.md

     ./downloadDeps.sh
     make lostpuppy OIC_SERVER=1 DEBUG=1

+Or, to build for Raspberry Pi (LED should be connected to GPIO pin 14):

+    ./downloadDeps.sh
+    make lostpuppy OIC_SERVER=1 DEBUG=1 BOARD=RASPI

 LostPuppy is also the purpose of the Dockerfile, which will build a ready-to-run instance of LostPuppy, along with all the UDP/TCP port breakouts required to talk to it.

     docker build .

 ----------------------